Joe Tiller: Purdue (1997–2008)

 On the strength of his final season at Wyoming, Tiller was hired by Purdue University in 1997.
 Tiller inherited a program that had only had five winning seasons in the previous 18 years.
 However, the Boilermakers made an immediate splash in the second game of his rookie season with a nationally televised upset of Notre Dame.
 Tiller led the Boilermakers to ten bowl berths in twelve years, most notably the 2001 Rose Bowl—their first major-bowl appearance since the Bob Griese-led Boilermakers went to the 1967 Rose Bowl, and only the second major-bowl appearance in school history.
 The 2000 season also saw the Boilers' first Big Ten title in 33 years.

 Prior to Tiller's tenure as head coach, Purdue had played in only five bowl games, most recently in 1984 when he was the defensive coordinator.
 In 2008 against Central Michigan, Tiller won his 85th game at Purdue to become the winningest coach in school history, topping the previous mark set by Jack Mollenkopf (1956–1969).
 Tiller's "basketball on grass" offense, originated by legendary high school coach Jack Neumeier, and learned from Tiller's coaching colleagues Jack Elway and Dennis Erickson, was well renowned for its ability to score and score effectively, befuddling opposing defenses.
 This was especially the case when quarterback Drew Brees led the team from 1997 to 2000.
 His Purdue squads were shut out only once, by Penn State, in a 12–0 defeat at Ross–Ade Stadium on October 28, 2006.

 Tiller retired following the 2008 season and was succeeded by former Eastern Kentucky University head coach Danny Hope.
 In his final game as a head coach, the Purdue Boilermakers beat their in-state rival Indiana Hoosiers in their traditional season-ending Old Oaken Bucket Game by a score of 62 to 10 at Ross–Ade Stadium.

 Tiller was the first coach to use the spread offense in the Big Ten Conference, although many others have since brought their own version of the spread, including Jim Tressel at Ohio State, Randy Walker at Northwestern, Rich Rodriguez at Michigan, and Ron Zook at Illinois.
 Under Tiller and his spread offense, Purdue annually had one of the top offenses in the Big Ten.

 Death

-Tiller died at his home in Buffalo, Wyoming, on September 30, 2017, at the age of 74, after battling recent health issues.
+Tiller died at his home in Buffalo, Wyoming, on September 30, 2017, at the age of 74, after battling health issues.
 Numerous tributes were made to Tiller following his passing by former players, fellow coaches, and former teams that he led.